simbar1123/stlGenerator/README.md

 4. Y minimum: edge of rectangular domain
 5. Y maximum: edge of rectangular domain
 6. Number of points y: number of equispaced subdivisions in y direction
-7. Number of points x: number of equispace subdivisions in x direction
+7. Number of points x: number of equispaced subdivisions in x direction

 **Note that the function must be written in proper python syntax using numpy as np**, I recommend trying np.sin(x)+np.sin(y), using something like -10 to 10 for both axes and around 100 points each direction.
 Function also must be well defined on entered domain.
 Any numpy function can be used as np.function.